espressif/esp-idf/docs/en/api-reference/template.rst

     8. In any case, to generate API reference, the file :idf_file:`docs/doxygen/Doxyfile` should be updated with paths to ``*.h`` headers that are being documented.

-    9. When changes are committed and documentation is build, check how this section has been rendered. :doc:`Correct annotations <../contribute/documenting-code>` in respective header files, if required.
+    9. When changes are committed and documentation is built, check how this section has been rendered. :doc:`Correct annotations <../contribute/documenting-code>` in respective header files, if required.